Wyntuition/jekyll-now/todo/02-work-internal.md

 " I was extremely impressed with how quickly he picked up not only the technical aspects of the project, but also the business process and bigger picture"

+- Initiative to fix problem with a DevOps bottlneck

+\
 #### Seth

 Appraisal, 1/2018